bartobri/libnms/README.md

-If you wish to get an idea of how this looks or if it will work on your system, without needing to implement this library inside a separate program, you can download and install my other project, [no-more-secrets project](https://github.com/bartobri/no-more-secrets), which implements this same code in a command line tool that applies the effect to piped data.
+If you wish to get an idea of how this looks or if it will work on your system, without needing to implement this library inside a separate program, you can download and install my other project, [no-more-secrets](https://github.com/bartobri/no-more-secrets), which implements this same code in a command line tool that applies the effect to piped data.